osmandapp/docs/content/osmand/start-with/first-steps.md

 {% data reusables.general.android-ios-switcher %}

-The [navigation](/osmand/navigation) functionality guides you to your destinations, by displaying routes, offering turn-by-turn instructions, and optional voice guidance.
+[Navigation](/osmand/navigation) provides you step by step guidance to your destination by displaying the route, offering turn-by-turn instructions, extra road information about surface, smoothness, etc and optional voice guidance.

 {% default %}